This is a guide to the best lenses for the Sony a7III full frame mirrorless camera in 2023.

 Despite being compact and affordable, the Sony 28mm f/2 offers excellent performance.
 The f/2 aperture allows you to shoot in low light and isolate close subjects from the backdrop.

-The sharpness of this lens is great and I never had any issues.
-On paper it is outperformed by some G-Master lenses outperform the Sony 28mm f/2, but I never had any complaints!
+The sharpness of this lens is great, and I never had any issues.
+On paper, some G-Master lenses outperform the Sony 28mm f/2, but I never had any complaints!

 If you’re coming from an inexpensive zoom Sony lens for A7III models, this particular optic will feel like a substantial upgrade in sharpness.

-Something I have come to love about the Sony mirrorless cameras is how fast the autofocus system works.
+Something I have come to love about the Sony alpha mirrorless cameras is how fast their autofocus system works.
 It’s great to have a lens that can keep up with this amazing performance.
 Well, the Autofocus on this lens is really fast and silent!